zyd5csi8/Tableau-10-Desktop-QA/README.md

 Tableau will cache data in memory / disk to avoid to ask ("go to the network") or parse data that won't have changed (E.g. file-based data).

-With extenal query caching, Tableau doesn't need to parse a **whole** file to show some data.
+With external query caching, Tableau doesn't need to parse a **whole** file to show some data.
 This data can be presented as cache goes on.

-**LIMITS** when the cache is invalidated, it will need to re-parse the file again, so it's a good idea to maka an extract unless the data is really tiny or can change unexpectedly.
+**LIMITS** when the cache is invalidated, it will need to re-parse the file again, so it's a good idea to make an extract unless the data is really tiny or can change unexpectedly.

 ### 1.2.5 Query fusion

-**WHAT?** A function to improve dashbord queries running performance.
+**WHAT?** A function to improve dashboard queries running performance.

 Tableau will at all of dashboard queries and tries to eliminate any redundant queries.

 It combining queries together and using the results.
-E.g. If the same query is needeed in the same dashboard in several sheets, Tableau tries to combine this multiple queryes into (just) one.
+E.g. If the same query is needed in the same dashboard in several sheets, Tableau tries to combine this multiple queries into (just) one.

 **This works with queries with the same LOD.**